navee2/Summary-of-Books/CS Concepts/Clean Architechture/Section I-Introduction.md

 Getting something to work "once" just isn't that hard.
 Getting software right is hard.
 It takes passion for the craft and the desire to be a professional.
 When software is done right, it requires fraction of the human resources to create and maintain.
 Changes are simple and rapid.
 Effort is minimized, and functionality and flexibility are maximized.
 Programming hell - interconnected systems that every change takes weeks and involves huge risk.

-# Chapter1:- What is Design and Architechture
+# Chapter 1:- What is Design and Architechture
 They are basically same.
 Architechture is used in context of something high level divorced from lower level details.
 Design usually imply structure and decisions at a lower level.
 Low level details and high level decisions are both part of whole design.
 There is simply a continuum of decisions from the highest level to lowest levels

 ## Goal of software Architechture